bluesillybeard/Box2D.zig/readme.md

 ...

-// This calls b.addModule, with the name as "box2d" and uses the binding for the source file const box2dModule = box2d.addModule(b, "Box2D.zig", .{});
+// This calls b.addModule, with the name as "box2d" and uses the binding for the source file
+// It then adds all of Box2Ds source files and the include directory to that module const box2dModule = box2d.addModule(b, "Box2D.zig", .{});
 exe.root_module.addImport("box2d", box2dModule);
 ```